shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 From a data standpoint, these sensitivities indicate the model was most sensitive to how information on absolute abundance, or population scale, from the acoustic visual survey and the tagging data was treated in the model.
 In particular, the parameterization of catchability (model estimated or fixed) and the level of error (input CVs and model estimated extra variance) associated with these two data sources provided considerably discrepencies in key management quantities (e.g., stock size and status; Figures \ref{fig:sensi-data-RE_preSTAR}, \ref{fig:sensi-data-ssb_preSTAR}, and \ref{fig:sensi-data-depl_preSTAR}).
 The model was comparatively robust to the removal of any given single data source, with the exception of the acoustic visual survey, and the relative weighting of length and age composition data.
 The harmonic mean data weighting approach (based on the McAllister-Ianelli method) resulted in negligible change from the reference model that used the Francis weighting method.
 The Dirichlet method only minimally adjusted the input sample sizes, nearly mimicking the sensitivity model where no weighting was conducted, which had the effect of increasing current estimates of stock size (20%) but no appreciably change in stock status.

-Alternative treatment of the acoustic visual survey data largely resulted in two alternative states of nature in terms of stock size and status (high and low) relative to the base model.
+Alternative treatment of the acoustic visual survey data largely resulted in two alternative states of nature in terms of stock size and status (high and low) relative to the reference model.
 Fixing catchability to 1.0 and reducing the input CV to near zero essentially forced the model to fit the 2021 acoustic-survey data point perfectly (high state of nature).
 However, when doing so the model estimated biological parameters (e.g., natural mortality and growth) that were extreme, nearing implausibility.
 Alternatively, estimating catchability, or similarly inputting the externally estimated CV of 0.45, resulted in a low state of nature where estimates of spawning output over recent years were below OFLs and stock status was in the precautionary zone.
 However, the interpretation of resulting acoustic-survey catchability was impractically high (3.0 or higher) given the comprehensive study design of the survey.
 Fixing the tagging catchability to the value assumed in the last assessment largely counteracts the change to the reference model after fixing the acoustic visual catchability to 1.0 and reducing its input CV to near zero.

 #### Model specification sensitivities
 Model specifications looked at the estimation of individual and combinations of life history parameters, including the treatment of natural mortality, growth, maturity, fecundity and recruitment, and fishery selectivity.
 All scenarios match the reference model specifications in all other aspects unless otherwise stated.